catduckgnaf/springboard-dev/README.md

 ## HTML  CSS  Javascript

-I plan to add some basic things there, but essentially its mostly just live server at the moment, and some minor settings to make your life easier.
+I plan to add some basic things there, but essentially its mostly just live server at the moment, and some minor settings to makcoure your life easier.

 ## Python